YouTube video link on this topic is shared below:

 (ii) five or more person member of unlawful assembly:

-According to the essential of S. 149 offence must be committed by a five or more member of unlawful assembly.
-Here we understand the meaning of unlawful assembly which as under:
+According to the essential of S. 190, the offence must be committed by five or more members of unlawful assembly.
+Here, we understand the meaning of unlawful assembly which as under:

 (a) According to Black’s Law Dictionary: ‘A meeting of three or more persons who intend either to commit a crime or to carry out some act, lawful and unlawful that will constitution a breach of the peace”.

-(b) According to S.141 I.P.C.; According to that section, unlawful assembly means the assembly must consist of five or more persons having one of the five specified objects as their common object.
+(b) According to S.189 I.P.C.; According to that section, unlawful assembly means the assembly must consist of five or more persons having one of the five specified objects as their common object.

 In Ram Bilas Singh v.
 State of Bihar[8], Supreme Court held that: